Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 1 – Introduction.md

 1. **Literature analysis** – reviewing key international studies on credit-risk management (Duffie 2003; Brigo and Capponi 2010; Pykhtin and Zhu 2006) to trace theoretical development and modelling evolution;
 2. **Qualitative analysis** – defining the characteristics, mechanisms, and preventive measures of CCR based on Basel regulations and prior research;
-3. **Empirical analysis** – applying the KMV framework to market data, deriving model parameters, and evaluating empirical results to provide policy-relevant conclusions.
+3. **Empirical analysis** – applying the KMV framework to market data, evaluating empirical results to provide policy-relevant conclusions.